kevinathom/Snowballer/code/README.md

 - Cites: `https://api.openalex.org/works?filter=cites:W3125944002`

 ## Aspirations
+- Tag results with cites/cited_by and degree of separation
 - Add error-handling for invalid content in seed file
 - Add window to show the process is happening (in case it's long)
 - Add messaging for no results